lorisjerry/YIRU/Lawevan_Website/my-website/docs/Home.md

 ---
-id: WOMENS
+id: Home
-title: WOMENS
+title: HouseHold
 ---
-女装用品!!
+家具用品!!!
 This is a link to [another document.](doc3.md) This is a link to an [external page.](http://www.example.com)